SebilleK/BubbleMap/README.md

 This project uses Prisma for database queries.
 It uses its own schema definition language to define database relationships, so it's important that that is set up adequately first. **(See prisma/schema.prisma)**.

+When needed, the prisma client is always imported from **prisma/prisma.ts**.

 If needed, equivalent MySQL syntax is provided in **src/database/createdb.sql** to create the "bubblemap" database with the intended schema.

 Generate the Prisma Client: